Whether you're seeking classic Thanksgiving recipes or something totally new, you're sure to love one (or more!) of

-Add some color to your Thanksgiving table with this rainbow kale salad!
+Add tons of color to your Thanksgiving table with this rainbow kale salad!
 To get ahead, you can toss the kale with the vibrant dressing up to two days in advance.
 Then, sprinkle on the toppings right before you eat.

 I bring this salad to my family’s Thanksgiving dinner every year.
 It has 8 ingredients, it’s lemony and bright, and it keeps well if you make it ahead of time.
 What’s not to love?

 This recipe only gets better if you make it ahead of time.
 Toss the broccoli, onion, and cranberries in the lightly creamy, tangy dressing up to 2 days in advance.
 Just wait to add the smoky roasted nuts until right before you eat.